 I’ve been told I have a relaxed style and put people at ease, so I hope it feels just like a conversation!

 During the assessment session I will be beginning to draw together the things we discuss into a ‘psychological formulation’.
-A formulation is a bit like a personal road map.
-It is summary of your difficulties.
-It makes sense of all the factors which are contributing to your feelings.
-It may include past difficulties and experiences if these are relevant to the present.
-It also acknowledges your strengths and resources.
-Crucially it helps me understand what needs to be done in order for you to feel better.
+A formulation is a bit like a personal road map which makes sense of the factors which have lead you to these problems, including information about your strengths and resources.
+Crucially it helps me understand how best to help you feel better.

 What if you can’t help me?

-What if I don’t want to talk about some things?
+What if I don’t want to talk about something?

-That is fine.
-There is no pressure to tell me everything.
-You are in control.
-In fact, when there is trauma I will usually ask you to just give me headlines or labels to difficult events.
-This is because I want to keep you feeling safe until we have worked on some skills (and you feel safe with me).
+That is completely fine.
+You’re in control.
+In fact, if you have experienced is trauma I will usually ask you to just stick to headlines or labels around difficult events.
+This is because I want to keep you feeling safe until you are ready to tell me more.

-What happens at the end of an assessment?
+What happens at the end of an assessment appointment?

 Finally… Want to learn more?

 Contact me to learn more about how I might help you.
-Don’t forget to subscribe to my newsletter to be the first to find out about future articles and to receive curated newsletter with tips, resources and support.
+Don’t forget to subscribe to my newsletter to receive a curated newsletter with tips, resources and support.